The Basics: Overview

 Some people who get hepatitis B can get rid of the virus.
 Others develop chronic hepatitis B – a lifelong infection that can lead to liver disease and even death.

-- Get tested for hepatitis B if you are at risk for infection.
+- Get tested for hepatitis B if you are pregnant or if you are at risk for infection.

 - Be safe when you travel to countries where hepatitis B is common.